 What Is a Bread Maker?

 In the following review, we have compared 5 most popular bread maker machines.
 This small kitchen appliance makes baking at home easy: it does everything automatically so you don’t have to worry about it.
-A user just needs to put all the ingredients (the order and amount are stipulated in a user’s guide that goes with every bread maker) into a pan and choose an appropriate program.
+A user just needs to put all the ingredients (the order and amount are stipulated in a user’s guide that goes with every bread maker) into a pan and choose an appropriate programme.
 Afterwards, you can go and do anything else you want to - the bread maker machine will do everything by itself: it will knead the dough, let it rise, and then bake.
 Now, there are a lot of different models on the market, so we would suggest reading the "What to look for" section of the review as it will help you make the right choice.

 What Features to Compare

 When selecting a bread maker machine, power should be among the first things to consider as it decides the operation time and the baking speed of a device.
 To put it simply, the more powerful the bread maker is, the less time it will take to bake bread (or make jam, etc.).
 As a rule, modern breadmakers feature the power rate varying from 450 up to 1650 watts.
-Low-powered machines often include fewer modes (programs) than high-powered bread makers, and many of them do not have the function of dough kneading.
+Low-powered machines often include fewer modes (programmes) than high-powered bread makers, and many of them do not have the function of dough kneading.
 So, make sure to check these when choosing a bread machine.

-Settings or a number of modes (programs) are another aspect worth taking into consideration.
+Settings or a number of modes (programmes) are another aspect worth taking into consideration.
 Depending on how much you're ready to invest in a device, you may find models with a basic and more advanced set of settings.
-There are bread makers that feature 2 programs as well as those that include 25 modes and more.
-These programs vary in terms of time and temperature.
+There are bread makers that feature 2 programmes as well as those that include 25 modes and more.
+These programmes vary in terms of time and temperature.
 The combination of these parameters determines the suitability of a breadmaker for certain baking tasks.
 That said, any breadmaker, regardless of its price tag, has a standard set of settings making it suitable for baking pastry.
 So, if you don't need the most high-tech bread maker machine with advanced technology, you can safely choose from more affordable models.

 Another feature to look at is the loaf size the chosen bread maker can create.
 A traditional range of loaf sizes goes as this: 1 lb, 1.5 lbs, 2 lbs, and 3 lbs.
 We assume that your choice should be based upon your family requirements.
 If you live with a large family and go through quite a lot of bread, it's only logical to choose a bread machine that can bake 2-3 lb loaves.
 And vice versa.
 If your household is small, there's no sense to go for the biggest volume.

 The last but not the least, we'd recommend you to turn attention to the extra features bread makers offer.
 Though not necessary, and certainly not critical, many of them are nice to have.
-A delay timer, for example, will allow you to put off the start time of any program; an audible reminder will send you a signal when a loaf is ready; a viewing window will allow you to see what's happening inside the device.
+A delay timer, for example, will allow you to put off the start time of any programme; an audible reminder will send you a signal when a loaf is ready; a viewing window will allow you to see what's happening inside the device.
 These are only some of the features that can be found in bread maker machines, and this list can be further extended.
 Hopefully, our rundown of the most popular bread machines available in the market will help you narrow down your choice.

 1. Matthew Steen Does your house smell like fresh bread?
 Choice.
 March 26, 2014.